Huskarhero/django-shop/README.md

 [Cookiecutter template for django-SHOP](https://github.com/awesto/cookiecutter-django-shop) and follow the instructions.

-To get a first impression of the upcoming release, please use this [Cookiecutter template for django-SHOP version 1.1](https://github.com/awesto/cookiecutter-django-shop/tree/releases/1.1)
+To get a first impression of the upcoming release 1.1, please use this [Cookiecutter template for django-SHOP version 1.1](https://github.com/awesto/cookiecutter-django-shop/tree/releases/1.1)